Lafleur Restaurants

-Lafleur Restaurants (in French, Resto Lafleur) is a chain of family-owned fast food restaurants located in the greater Montreal area.
+Lafleur Restaurants (in Resto Lafleur) is a chain of family-owned fast food restaurants located in the greater Montreal area.

 History

 The business began in 1951 on Avenue Lafleur in LaSalle, Quebec (in the Montreal area).
 It was set up by Denis Vinet who had spent the previous ten years selling hot dogs and french fries from a van in LaSalle.
 The business gradually grew into a Montreal-wide chain.

 Port of Montreal location's sign.

 Fare

 Lafleur is widely known for serving for its hot dogs, hamburgers, french fries and poutine.
 It is particularly known for its hot dog dishes.